humbleguidant/LaravelAPI/README.md

 # Understanding the Application
 The API uses four different routes. <br/>
-1. POST /person/api_token will return all
+1. POST /person/api_token will create a new person in the database.
+User must have an API key to create a person.
+The API key gets passed to middleware() for authorization.
+Accepts POST requests only <br/>
+2. GET /person/id/api_token Gets the persons record with their ID.
+User must have API key.
+ID gets passed to API Controller.
+Accepts GET requests only. <br/>
+3.

 # Prerequisites
 1. PHP 7.1 or Higher <br/>
 2. Composer <br/>
 3. MySql <br/>
 4. Laravel 5.6 or Higher <br/>
-5. Postman
+5. Postman <br/>

 # Download Postman
 Step 1.
 Go to https://www.postman.com/downloads/ and choose the desired platform among Mac, Windows or Linux.
 Click Download. <br /> <br />